2 Your first design

 2.3.1 Initial view of the trial design

 After selecting the “Plot” output tab, your output panel should now show the plot above.
 This plot describes the timing and boundaries of the group sequential design you have just created.
-On the x-axis you can see that analyses are performed with sample sizes of 35, 75 and 107, respectively.
-Recall that the fixed design sample size was 100, so converting this to a group sequential design increased the sample size, in this case, by 7%.
-If you change the fixed design sample size to 1, you will see the group sequential sample size is 1.061.
-Whatever fixed design sample size you choose, the corresponding group sequential design with the given timing and boundaries will be 1.061 times the input sample size rounded up to the next integer.
+On the x-axis you can see that analyses are performed with sample sizes of 37, 74, and 108, respectively.
+Recall that the fixed design sample size was 100, so converting this to a group sequential design increased the sample size, in this case, by 8%.
+If you change the global options to toggle off “Enable integer sample size and event counts” (Figure 2.10) and set the fixed design sample size to 1, you will see the group sequential sample size is 1.06.

-On the y-axis you see “Normal critical value.”
-The group sequential designs created using the web interface all use the normal distribution for computing design properties.
+On the y-axis you see “Normal critical value”.
+The group sequential designs created using the web interface all use the multivariate normal distribution for computing design properties.
 This has been shown to be a good approximation for many cases.
 Another term for a normal critical value is a \(Z\)-statistic, a term which we will use interchangeably with normal critical value in this book.
 If you are familiar with \(Z\)-statistics, you may recall that a value of 1.96 corresponds to a \(p\)-value of 0.05 (5%), 2-sided or 0.025 (2.5%), 1-sided.
-At the final analysis we see a \(Z\)-statistic labeled as 1.97, just slightly larger than this.
-Thus, if the trial proceeds to the final analysis, you will conclude that the experimental treatment is better than control if your final test statistic including all 107 patients enrolled is 1.97 or greater.
+At the final analysis we see a \(Z\)-statistic labeled as 1.9651, just slightly larger than this.
+Thus, if the trial proceeds to the final analysis, you will conclude that the experimental treatment is better than control if your final test statistic including all 108 patients enrolled is 1.9651 or greater.
 In technical terms, you reject the null hypothesis of no treatment benefit of experimental treatment compared to control.
-If \(Z < 1.97\), you fail to reject the null hypothesis any treatment difference between the treatment groups.
+If \(Z < 1.9651\), you fail to reject the null hypothesis of no treatment difference between the treatment groups.
 You may reach a conclusion earlier than this final analysis, which is a major advantage of a group sequential design.
-For instance, at the analysis of 35 patients, if \(Z \geq 3.65\) you can conclude that the new treatment is better than control at the first analysis.
-At this same analysis, if \(Z < -0.17\) you can stop the trial for futility, meaning that it is considered unlikely you would conclude experimental treatment better than control if you were to continue the trial.
+For instance, at the analysis of 38 patients, if \(Z \geq 3.6692\) you can conclude that the new treatment is better than control at the first analysis.
+At this same analysis, if \(Z < -0.1878\) you might consider stopping the trial for futility.

 2.3.2 Tabular summary of the design

-The next figure shows a tabular summary of the design obtained by selecting the “Tabular” tab in the output panel.
+Figure 2.11 shows a tabular summary of the design obtained by selecting the “Tabular” tab in the output panel.
 For each of the 2 interim analyses as well as the final analysis, timing information in the left-hand column (percent and number of patients to be included in the analysis).
-The 5 rows for each analysis show different characteristics of the efficacy and futility boundaries in the other columns:
+The 5 rows for each analysis show different characteristics of the efficacy and futility boundaries in the other columns.

-3. “delta at bound” is an approximation of the observed treatment effect corresponding to the \(Z\)-value at each bound.
+“delta at bound” is an approximation of the observed treatment effect corresponding to the \(Z\)-value at each bound.
 This is also based on the “Treatment effect” you entered in the input panel; if you change 5 there to 50, you will see the treatment effect displayed here increase by a factor of 10.
-There is sometimes an expectation that in order to continue a trial past an interim analysis that there is a estimated treatment effect that is ‘promising.’
+There is sometimes an expectation that in order to continue a trial past an interim analysis that there is an estimated treatment effect that is “promising”.
 Also, expectations may include that stopping early for efficacy would correspond to a clinically compelling estimated treatment effect.
-In this case, crossing an early efficacy bound would require nearly twice the treatment effect that the trial is powered for (9.25 vs. 5) at interim 1 and more than the powered treatment effect at interim 2 (5.1 vs 5).
+In this case, crossing an early efficacy bound would require nearly twice the treatment effect that the trial is powered for (9.3 vs. 5) at interim 1 and more than the powered treatment effect at interim 2 (5.2 vs 5).

 Note the textual summary underneath the table that describes the study design.
 This describes the maximum sample size, Type I error and power as well as the types of bounds and spending functions used.